HHC (hexahydrocannabinol) is the most stable form of THC.

 HHC is naturally occurring , but only in trace concentrations.
 For companies to sell this cannabinoid, they’re going to need to make it in a lab.

-There are at least 10 types of HHC:
+There are four main types of HHC:

 Basically, HHC is THC without any double bonds in its chemical structure.
 It’s the exact opposite molecule as CBN (cannabinol), which forms as THC breaks down and gains additional double-bonds.